ZupIT/beagle-docs/Settings/content/fr/docs/API/Acessibilidade.md

 ---
 title: Acessibilidade
+weight: 255
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined